conda-incubator/conda-recipe-manager/conda_recipe_manager/README.md

 All commands defined are subcommands of the `conda-recipe-manager` command.
 The top-level command has also been abbreviated to `crm` for your typing convenience.

+### `fetcher` (WIP)
+This module provides tools for fetching and normalizing remote resources.
+Files that are downloaded are done so using secure temporary directories.

 ### `grapher` (WIP)
 This module provides tools that are capable of plotting and understanding how recipe dependencies are related to each other.